zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 `APIML_CLOUDGATEWAY_REGISTRY_ENABLED=TRUE`

 ### Authentication for `/registry`
 The `/registry` endpoint is authenticated by the client certificate.
-Cloud Gateway accepts certificates that are trusted.
+The Cloud Gateway accepts certificates that are trusted.
 The user name is obtained from the common name of the client certificate.

 Unsuccessful authentication returns a 401 error code.